 Yes, drinking culture in Georgia deserves its own section.
 It’s that intense.
-For example: a man once told me a “true Georgian man can drink four liters of wine at dinner alone.”
-Um.
+For example, a man once told me a “true Georgian man can drink four liters of wine at dinner alone.”
+That’s pretty crazy methinks.

 Women are somewhat exempt from the pressures of drinking, but men aren’t so lucky.
-It’s considered manly to drink in Georgia, so unless you’re Muslim or can’t partake for other reasons, ready your liver.
-And don’t be surprised if hosts serve you alcohol… for breakfast.
+It’s considered manly to drink, so unless you’re Muslim or can’t partake for other reasons, ready your liver.
+And don’t be surprised if hosts serve you alcohol… for breakfast (no joke).

 Tipping in Georgia

 Georgians are generally accepting of whatever clothing you want to wear on the streets (… with the exception of nudity, of course).
-However, all religious sites in Georgia have a dress code:
+However, all religious sites have a dress code:

 Guys: No shorts or tank tops.

 Girls: No shorts, short skirts, or tank tops.
 Heads need to be covered with some kind of scarf.
 Oftentimes pants are also not allowed.
 Most churches have scarves and wraps for visitors in these cases, but it’s good to carry a scarf around at all times, just in case.